zaplatynski/java-bom/README.md

 Marian's Java Bill Of Materials [![Build Status](https://travis-ci.org/zaplatynski/java-bom.svg?branch=master)](https://travis-ci.org/zaplatynski/java-bom)
 ================================

-This is a bill of materials (BOM) suitable for most OpenSource Java projects as Maven parent pom.
+This is a bill of materials (BOM) suitable for most OpenSource Java projects as Maven parent pom using Java 8.
+There is no Java 9+ support at the moment.

 It configures:
 * The Maven Java compiler plugin to a *certain version*, e.g. 8 (1.8)